AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 >[!CONTEXTUALHELP]
 >id="platform_destinations_activate_filename"
 >title="Configure file name"
->abstract="For file-based destinations, a unique file name is generated per segment.
+>abstract="For file-based destinations, a unique file name is generated per audience.
 Use the file name editor to create and edit a unique file name or keep the default name."

 For most destinations, the default file names consist of destination name, segment ID, and a date and time indicator.
 For example, you can edit your exported file names to distinguish between different campaigns or to have the data export time appended to the files.
 Note that some destination developers might select to have different default file name append options shown for their destinations.